I always tell people that Cleveland is a “summer city;” there’s such a huge amount to do in Cleveland during the balmy summer months.

 While the main draw at Holden Arboretum in autumn is the fall colors, there’s more to do here than just admiring the leaves.
 Stroll through the different gardens and trails to see what’s in bloom, and just enjoy being out in nature.

 When you do want to do that leaf-peeping, head for the Murch Canopy Walk and Kalberer Emergent Tower, both of which offer up fantastic views of the surrounding forests.
+(Note that both of these do usually close for the season in November.)

 3. Enjoy fall events at local metroparks